6i-software/vba-monologger/src/getting-started/usages/create-custom-logger.md

 ---
-description: Learn how to create custom loggers in VBA Monologger.
-This guide covers creating an empty logger, adding custom handlers and formatters, and managing log entries with multiple destinations.
+description: Learn how to create custom loggers in VBA Monologger, by adding custom handlers and formatters, and managing log entries with multiple destinations.
 ---

 ## Custom logger with one handler